Frozenbyte as an employer

 If you want to animate your own characters, great, but don’t let it eat into your animations.
 Creating a new character and preparing it for animation takes a lot of time, and you’ll probably be better off downloading a character and using that time to animate it.
 Also, unless you’re an experienced rigger, you’ll quickly run into the limitations of your rigs.
-If you don’t already have a good rig, there are some links below – including a link to a fully rigged Trine 3 character.
+If you don’t already have a good rig, there are some links below where you can find freely available rigs.

-We use Autodesk Softimage for animation here, so it’s a plus if you’re familiar with it.
+We use Autodesk Maya for animation, so it’s a plus if you’re familiar with it.
 If not, don’t worry – if you’re a good enough animator, we’re willing to teach you the software.

 - Recommended reading: http://www.theanimatorssurvivalkit.com/